okapigirl/sawyer-and-elin-canon/system-protocol.md

 ### Pack Status
 - **Pack does NOT exist before Week 36-37 wedding**
-- Sadie & Madeline FIRST MEET at the wedding (November 3-5, 2016)
+- Sadie & Madeline FIRST MEET at the wedding (November 2016, Week 36-37)
 - They are not present, not communicated with, not part of their lives pre-wedding
-- Week 37 (Thursday-Sunday post-wedding weekend) = first active Pack time together
+- Week 37+ = first active Pack time together
 - "New Met" should be **N/A** for all pre-Week 36-37 entries

 ### Pippin